 Before deciding which school is right for your child, you should collect as much information as possible about the schools you're interested in.

-- Visit the schools you're interested in.
 This will give you first hand experience of the facilities and teaching staff, and allow you to ask any questions you may have.
 Open evenings are usually held for secondary schools in the autumn term.
-View the Primary and Secondary Education in Middlesbrough document for dates.
+Look at the Primary and Secondary Education in Middlesbrough document for dates.

-- Read reports published by The Office for Standards in Education (Ofsted).
-Ofsted is the branch of government responsible for carrying out inspections of all schools.
-Reports can be obtained from the school concerned (there may be a small charge to cover photocopying costs), as well as online or in your local library.
+Ofsted (Office for Standards in Education) is the branch of government responsible for carrying out inspections of all schools.
+Reports can be obtained from the school concerned (there may be a small charge to cover photocopying costs), as well as via the Ofsted website or in your local library.

-- Read school performance tables.
 School performance tables are available online, and in some local libraries.
-Please note these should only be used as one part of your overall decision about the school you feel is most appropriate for your child.
+Please note, these should only be used as one part of your overall decision about the school you feel is most appropriate for your child.